TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/position.md

 ```

 Now, all the notifications in the app (instead of this one `error` notification in the example above) will be displayed in the middle of the screen (y-axis).<br />
-But `error` notification from the example above will be displayed at the bottom of the screen because the local config overwrites the global config.<br/>
+But the `error` notification from the example above will be displayed at the bottom of the screen because the local config overwrites the global config.<br/>
 Of course, we can just set it locally, there is no need to set it globally if we don't need to. <br/>
 (You can read more about props overwriting in the [ORDER OF SETTINGS OVERWRITING](../../docs/comprehensive-configuration/order-of-settings-overwriting) section)